wayne-kirk-schmidt/repository-list/README.md

 This will have links to different projects, which are organized into:

-`1) coding projects - this will have code, installation instructions
+    1. Coding projects - this will have code, installation instructions

- 2) design projects - these will have mind maps, drawings, documents
+    2. Design projects - these will have mind maps, drawings, documents

- 3) deploy projects - a how-to on how to integrate components into a system
+    3. Platform projects - projects focused on a specific platform

 List of Projects
 ================